-Hearing Loops: Troubleshooting and Technical Info
+Hearing Loops: Basic Troubleshooting

 Please don’t discount hearing assistance in buildings, but rather check with staff to see that the system and devices are turned on and operating, much as wheelchair ramps need to be kept open.
 Any assistive listening will not work unless turned on.